whoisjustinngo/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your computer.
 2. Download the latest `advyze.jar` release from [this link](https://github.com/AY2122S1-CS2103-T14-4/tp/releases).
 3. Copy the file to the folder you want to use as the _home folder_ for Advyze.
 4. Double-click the file to start the app.
-You should see the `dashboard` tab displayed (refer to the [Dashboard](#dashboard) to see how it is supposed to look like)
+You should see the `dashboard` tab displayed (refer to the [Dashboard tab](#dashboard tab) section to see how it is supposed to look like).

-**More details coming soon**

-Refer to the [Features](#Features) below for more details on what Advyze can do.
+5. At this point, you are good to go!
+You can now begin running the commands detailed in this guide for any of the tabs.

 ---